ZAWAJAN/Acapulco-Sensors/Cube/docs/04_Cube_TroubleShooting.md

 ## Common Issues
 1. **No Sensor Data**
-   - Check that the multiplexer is connected properly.
+	- Check that everything is connected properly.
-   - Verify that the sensors are powered.

 2. **Incorrect Data Readings**
 	- Make sure the sensors are not obstructed.
-   - Check for proper sensor calibration in the software.
+	- Did you calibrate the sensor properly?

 3. **Software Installation Fails**
-   - Ensure all dependencies in `requirements.txt` are correctly installed.
 	- Try running the software with elevated privileges (`sudo`).